janelia-flyem/flyem-build-container/README.md

 If you're running Docker for Mac, you should probably allocate more RAM to the Docker VM ("Docker Engine") than it starts with by default.
 From the Docker menu at the top of your screen, select "Preferences" and find the "Advanced" tab.
-Set Memory to something reasonable (e.g. at least 4 GB).
+Set Memory to something large (e.g. 8 GB for running the DVID test suite).

 #### Useful Docker commands